Baluthegoat/Baluthegoat.github.io/_posts/2024-06-20-SWS101_CTF-JOURNAL8.md

 There are 8 main general purpose of registers:

-- RAX - Known as the **accumulator register**.
+- RAX - Known as the accumulator register.
 Often used to store the return value of a function.

-- RBX - Sometimes known as the **base register**, not to be confused with the base pointer.
+- RBX - Sometimes known as the base register, not to be confused with the base pointer.
 Sometimes used as a base pointer for memory access.

-- RDX - Sometimes known as the **data register**.
+- RDX - Sometimes known as the data register.

-- RCX - Sometimes known as the **counter register**.
+- RCX - Sometimes known as the counter register.
 Used as a loop counter.

-- RSI - Known as the **source index**.
+- RSI - Known as the source index.
 Used as the source pointer in string operations.

-- RDI - Known as the **destination index**.
+- RDI - Known as the destination index.
 Used as the destination pointer in string operations.

-- RSP - The **stack pointer**.
+- RSP - The stack pointer.
 Holds the address of the top of the stack.

-- RBP - The **base pointer**.
+- RBP - The base pointer.
 Holds the address of the base (bottom) of the stack.

 Each register can be broken down into segments which can be referenced with other register names.
 RAX is 64 bits, the lower 32 bits can be referenced with EAX, and the lower 16 bits can be referenced with AX.
 AX is broken down into two 8 bit portions.
 The high/upper 8 bits of AX can be referenced with AH.
 The lower 8 bits can be referenced with AL.